MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Your default search provider responds with suggested search queries.
 The address bar categorizes your entry as a URL, search, or unknown.
 The information, along with which suggestion you choose, position of choice, and other address bar data is sent to your default search provider.
-If your search provider is [Microsoft Bing][BingMain], a resettable identifier unique to your browser is sent with the data to understand the search query and query session.
+If your search provider is [Microsoft Bing](https://bing.com), a resettable identifier unique to your browser is sent with the data to understand the search query and query session.
 Other autosuggest service identifiers are sent to your default search engine to complete the search suggestions.
 Your IP address and cookies are sent to your default search provider to increase the relevance of the search results.
 A signal is sent to your default search provider when you choose the address bar to signal to the provider to get ready to provide suggestions.
-The typed characters and search queries aren't sent to Microsoft unless your search provider is [Microsoft Bing][BingMain].
+The typed characters and search queries aren't sent to Microsoft unless your search provider is [Microsoft Bing](https://bing.com).

 To turn on sending data to your default search provider, complete the following actions.